The Rules of Bristol Central Tennis Club

 - The Licensing Rules dictate that persons may not be admitted to membership without an interval of at least two days between their application for membership and admission.

-- The Category of Membership (Full, Improver) of all playing Members may be subject to assessment by the Membership Secretary and/or other Members of the Committee.
+- The Category of Membership (Full, Improver etc.) of all playing Members may be subject to assessment by the Membership Secretary and/or other Members of the Committee.
 For new applicants, this categorisation may take place by invitation to a Club-play period prior to becoming a Member.

-- Members whose subscriptions continue to be unpaid after a two month period shall be deemed to have resigned from the Club.
+- Members whose subscriptions continue to be unpaid after a one month period shall be deemed to have resigned from the Club.